Ballyfermot: Commerce

 The area is now a centre of national commercial distribution, with access to the national trunk roads.
 Ballyfermot is bordered to the north by the N4, to the south by the N7 and to the west by the M50.

 A number of Irish motor distributors are based in Ballyfermot.
 They include Toyota, Nissan, General Motors, J. C. Bamford (JCB), Harris Assembly and Hilux.
 They are centred around Kylemore Road, home to companies such as Thornton's Recycling, Britvic Ireland, and FBD Insurance.
 The industrial estates include Park West and JFK.

 There are several hotels surrounding the area, including Aspect Hotel at Park West and Maldron Hotel at Newlands Cross.
 A community based CCTV monitoring scheme for Ballyfermot was launched in early 2003.
 This is part of the Department of Justice Town Centre CCTV monitoring initiative.

 Transport

+The main Ballyfermot Road, towards the direction of Dublin city centre.

 Dublin Bus (routes G1, G2, 60) and Go-Ahead Ireland (routes L55, S4, W2) serve the area.
 An hourly commuter train service is offered by Irish Rail, to Heuston station at Kingsbridge.
 The local station is Cherry Orchard/Park West Station, which is located on the Park West Road on the western perimeter of Ballyfermot.
 The Luas light rail system also serves Ballyfermot.
 The south side stop is near the Kylemore and Naas Road intersection.
 A Luas line to Lucan proposes passing through the centre of Ballyfermot village before going on to serve Liffey Valley and Lucan village.